kenjennings/PicConv_XWcF14/README.md

 # PicConv_XWcF14

-Convert a png to a program that loads and shows the program.
+Convert a png to an Atari 8-bit graphics screen and make an Atari executable program that loads and shows the screen.

 ---